 didn’t have to do anything great to be honored in the Bible, except to be a

 man of prayer.
-Neither do we have to do anything else; being committed to
+Being committed to

 Jesus.
-This was not just something Epaphras decided to do one day as a hobby;
+This was not just something Epaphras decided to do one day; God apprehended Epaphras and put

-around his spirit and compelled him in his ministry of prayer so that he
+him in chains and compelled him in his ministry of prayer so that he

-in his prayers to appeal to God that he might see with his own eyes the result
+It was a deep passion.
+He appealed to God that he might see with his eyes the result

 of his prayers in the perfection of God’s will among the saints.